tensorflow/tfjs-examples/CONTRIBUTING.md

 consult with us (in Github Issues) before creating a new example.
 We don't want to see you go through all of the work of creating a new example and us not being in a place to accept it.

+We certainly invite you to create examples and post them on Github for others to learn from.
+You can share your progress with others in community in Github Issues.